Leslie Snyder - Pituitary Tumor

 The Path to UPMC

 Leslie began learning more about her condition by conducting an Internet search.
-As a resident of the South Hills of Pittsburgh, she was aware of UPMC’s reputation for having specialists who employ cutting-edge surgical treatments.
-When she found Juan C. Fernandez-Miranda, MD, associate professor of Neurosurgery and associate director of the UPMC Center for Skull Base Surgery, she didn’t hesitate to make an appointment.
+As a resident of the South Hills of Pittsburgh, she was aware of UPMC’s reputation for having specialists who employ cutting-edge surgical treatments, so she didn’t hesitate to make an appointment.

-Leslie met with Dr. Fernandez-Miranda, who showed her pictures of the tumor and walked her through what she could expect from surgery, recovery, and follow-up.
-Given her progressive visual decline, Dr. Fernandez-Miranda scheduled her surgery for one week later.
+Leslie met with her neurosurgeon, who showed her pictures of the tumor and walked her through what she could expect from surgery, recovery, and follow-up.
+Given her progressive visual decline, her neurosurgen scheduled her surgery for one week later.

 “He made me feel like he genuinely cared about me,” Leslie says.
 “I felt like I was in excellent hands after that first meeting.”

-For Leslie, the first wave of relief came when Dr. Fernandez-Miranda put a name to her condition and said, “I know how to fix this.”
+For Leslie, the first wave of relief came when her neurosurgeon put a name to her condition and said, “I know how to fix this.”
 The second came when she learned that he would be using a minimally invasive surgical procedure called the Endoscopic Endonasal Approach (EEA).

-Dr. Fernandez-Miranda worked with Eric Wang, MD, an ear, nose and throat specialist at UPMC, to treat Leslie.
+The neurosurgeon partnered with an otolaryngologist to treat Leslie.
 By using EEA, a technique pioneered at UPMC, they removed Leslie’s tumor through her nose with no facial incisions.
 They were able to remove the tumor completely, even the most complex portion of the tumor invading the cavernous sinus.
 EEA, when performed by highly experienced surgeons, allows them to access hard-to-reach areas of the brain and base of the skull, like the pituitary gland, and remove tumors that would have once been inoperable.

 Following surgery, Leslie’s eyesight returned to normal and she experienced no side effects.
 With follow-up scans and tests revealing no remaining trace of the tumor, Leslie quickly returned to her busy, active lifestyle.
 Less than a year after having her tumor removed, she traveled abroad to spend several weeks in Vietnam, a trip that would not have been possible without the surgery.

-Leslie has continued to meet with Drs.
-Fernandez-Miranda and Wang during her recovery period.
+Leslie has continued to meet with the neurosurgeon and Dr. Wang during her recovery period.
 She says both physicians made her feel hopeful about her prognosis and recovery and helped her realize that she had done the right thing by finding them.

 Reflecting on her experience at UPMC, Leslie says, “I just feel so blessed to be in Pittsburgh and to have access to this quality of care.”